eclipse-che4z/che-che4z-lsp-for-cobol/CONTRIBUTING.md

 ```$ cd clients/cobol-lsp-vscode-extension && npm install && npm run compile```

+You need to change the run configuration in your IDE to enable logging to the console while debugging the Java part.
+Add `-Dlogback.configurationFile=server/localDev/logback.xml` to your `VM options` parameter.
+The value can be `localDev/logback.xml` if the `server` folder is a root folder for your project.

 ## Start contributing

 Before contributing to the project, fork the repository and clone it, or add it as a new remote if you have already cloned the original repository.
 All the commits should be pushed to the fork in order to open pull requests from it.